SUP3RMASS1VE/Ultimate-TTS-Studio-SUP3R-Edition/README.md

 > `ERROR: Failed building wheel for pynini`
 > You can fix this by installing it via conda:
 > Pynini and wetextprocessing is needed for index-tts to work at its best
+> [Espeak-ng](https://github.com/espeak-ng/espeak-ng) is needed for Kokoro to work at its best.

 ```bash
 # After activating your conda environment (e.g., conda activate index-tts)